YoYoGames/GMEXT-GoogleSignIn/docs/setup.md

 > [!IMPORTANT]
 > When entering the Client ID into the extension options make sure you remove the extra `".apps.googleusecontent.com"` and only provide the UUID.

+## Play App Signing

+When testing your game on an attached Android device with [Play App Signing](https://support.google.com/googleplay/android-developer/answer/9842756) enabled, you may run into the error `10: Developer console is not set up correctly`.
+This can be solved by deploying the export to a release track and downloading the app from Google Play.
+This downloaded app will be signed with the correct keystore signature.